NinjaSciurus/L13_PC_Print_App/README.md

 You do **not** need to pair the printer in Windows first.
-The app opens its own RFCOMM connection and Windows pairs the device automatically on the first connection (accept the pairing prompt if one appears) — the same way the vendor app connects.
-Just supply the MAC.
+The app opens its own RFCOMM connection and Windows pairs the device automatically on the first connection (accept the pairing prompt if one appears), the same way the vendor app connects, you just supply the MAC.

 Get the MAC with any of these:

 ### A. Scan the printer's QR code (no pairing needed)

-Press the printer's button **twice**: it prints a small label with a QR code that holds its pairing info — this is how the official app discovers it.
+Press the printer's button **twice**: it prints a small label with a QR code that holds its pairing info (this is how the official app discovers it).
 Point your phone's camera / any QR scanner at it; the decoded text contains the MAC (look for the `55:55:09:22:3F:9B`‑style value).
 Type that into the app.